smaity8136/java-sandbox/java9/jpms/readme.txt

 The jpms-top module also defines a qualified export on the com.seedollar.java.sandbox.java9.jpms.top.internal package, and only allows the jpms-bottom module to see the InternalTopAPI.java interface.

+The jpms-sub module defines a ReflectionFactory.java class which creates an instance of SubReflection.java.
+We define the module to only expose the SubReflection.java class to be accessible at runtime for reflection using the 'opens' keyword in the module-info.java

 Thus the jpms-bottom module has a dependency on jpms-sub and transitivly on jpms-top.